-By varying δ , not only are the permitted wavelengths altered but also which of those are unstable.
-This can be seen in the marginal stability curve of Fig. 1, which has been drawn for perturbations to the initial Hadley state using N = 21.
-(For details of the linear stability analysis, see Welch 1996.)
-The value of δ determines how many waves fit inside the unstable portion of the curve.
+The value of δ determines which wavelengths are permitted in the channel, that is, which will fit an integral number of times, as well as which of those wavelengths can be unstable.
+Figure 1 shows the marginal stability curve for perturbations to the initial Hadley state using N = 21.
+[Details of the linear stability analysis can be found in Welch (1996).]
+The value of δ determines how many waves are inside the unstable portion of the curve.
 For $\delta = 1.3$ the plot shows that at most two zonal waves can be linearly unstable for any ΔT^{\dagger} , with the shorter wave (larger effective wavenumber $m\delta$) being the more unstable.
-This is the simplest possible nonlinear case and thus we will use it to explore the baroclinic adjustment and wavenumber selection mechanisms.
-(Unless otherwise indicated, all results are for the case $\delta = 1.3$.)
+This is the simplest possible nonlinear case, and thus we will use it to explore the baroclinic adjustment and wavenumber selection mechanisms.
+As mentioned in section 2c, $\delta =$ 1.3 yields a channel of length 7700 km, which is approximately one-third of the circumference of the real earth at 50° N. This choice is made to illuminate the nonlinear mechanism; a case with parameters yielding a realistic channel is addressed in a later work (Welch and Tung 1998).